 His third book, Love and Other Technologies: Retrofitting Eros for the Information Age, presented the possibility that even something as ineffable and seemingly natural as "love" can be considered a social technology (designed to engineer and maximize a specific type of belonging).

-His fourth book is entitled, Human Error: Species-Being and Media Machines, and examines the cultural co-evolution of humans, animals, and machines, arguing that "humanity" may be one of the world's most significant cases of mistaken identity.
+His fourth book, Human Error: Species-Being and Media Machines, examines the cultural co-evolution of humans, animals, and machines, arguing that "humanity" may be one of the world's most significant cases of mistaken identity.

-His fifth book is entitled, Look at the Bunny: Totem, Taboo, Technology, and explores five case studies concerning the totemic power of the technical image.
+His fifth book, Look at the Bunny: Totem, Taboo, Technology, explores five case studies concerning the totemic power of the technical image.

 His sixth book, In Divisible Cities, is a creative exercise in cartographic origami: the reflective result of the narrator’s desire to map hidden cities beneath the familiar Atlas of everyday perception.

 His seventh book, Infinite Distraction, pays attention to social media, arguing that we are being "hyper-modulated" by dominant platforms, like Facebook and Twitter.